stannyu/quin/README.md

  That was my 2,5 hours for this task.
  This is not an excuse (even if it is not that much completed) but my timeline explanation.

+ **Main struggle was unfamiliarity with UI libraries and Google maps, especially maps API key, so the only thing I would change is that I would check these two things in advance.
+Then I would be able to complete at least couple of user stories.**

  #### Setup

  Just install dependencies using `yarn install` and run `yarn start` to start project on `http://localhost:3000/`